Sparse approximation of triangular transports. Part I: the finite dimensional case: Introduction

 \subsection{Outline}

-In Sec.~\ref{sec:notation} we introduce the notation used throughout.
-Sec.~\ref{SEC:T} recalls the construction of the triangular Knothe--Rosenblatt transport in the finite dimensional case.
-In Sec.~\ref{SEC:ANT} we provide statements about the domain of analyticity of $T$.
-Sec.~\ref{sec:legendre} recalls the convergence of analytic functions by Legendre polynomials.
-We then apply the results of Sec.~\ref{SEC:ANT} to the transport in Sec.~\ref{sec:pold} and show convergence rates in the finite dimensional case.
-Subsequently Sec.~\ref{sec:relu} discusses a deep neural network approximation result for the transport.
-In Sec.~\ref{SEC:EXAMPLE} we present a standard example in uncertainty quantification, and demonstrate how our results may be used to determine, \textit{a priori}, sparse polynomial ansatz spaces for the transport.
-Sec.~\ref{SEC:MEASURES} uses results on the approximation of transports to establish convergence rates for the associated measures.
-Finally, Sec.~\ref{sec:infinite} discusses results for the infinite dimensional case.
+{ In Sec.~\ref{sec:notation} we introduce notation.
+Sec.~\ref{SEC:T} recalls the construction of the triangular KR transport $T$.
+In Sec.~\ref{SEC:ANT} we {investigate} the domain of analyticity of $T$. {Sec.~\ref{SEC:APPROX} applies the results of Sec.~\ref{SEC:ANT} to prove exponential convergence rates for the approximation of the transport through sparse polynomial expansions.} Subsequently, Sec.~\ref{sec:relu} discusses a deep neural network approximation result for the transport.
+We then use these results in Sec.~\ref{SEC:MEASURES} to establish convergence rates for the associated measures {(rather than the transport maps themselves)}.
+Finally, in Sec.~\ref{SEC:EXAMPLE} we present a standard example in uncertainty quantification, and demonstrate how our results may be used in inference algorithms.}

-Throughout, proofs in the main text are only provided in case they are very short or instructive.
-All other proofs and technical arguments are deferred to the appendix.
+{For the convenience of the reader, in Sec.~\ref{sec:onedanalyticty} we discuss analyticity of the transport map in the one dimensional case separately from the general case $d\in\N$ (which builds on similar ideas but is significantly more technical), and provide most parts of the proof in the main text.
+In the remaining sections, all proofs and technical arguments are deferred to the appendix.}